-Shore Corps is a leadership program for local high school students ages 15-19.
-The paid internships are limited to (10)positions per cycle (Spring, Fall, Summer) and are designed to give high school students a greater level of choice, responsibility and challenge.
-Summer intern hours are 9-4 PM Monday, Wednesday and Friday July 8th to August 9th.

-The program is focused on the principles of environmental justice and community development and serves as a platform for teens to cultivate a road map for their high school and post-high school journey, demonstrate leadership skills and inspire young people through science, engineering and art.

 Shore Corps is a leadership program for local high school students ages 14-19 focused on STEM curriculum.
 The paid internships are limited to (10- 15) positions per cycle (Spring, Fall, Summer) and are designed to give high school students to advocate for their themselves and the community by addressing challenges and issues within their community.

 The program serves as a platform for teens to cultivate a road map for their high school and post-high school journey, demonstrate leadership skills and inspire other young people in their community.